Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 20 of 365. **Brave and thouthful!**
-- DAY: Monday, i made breakyyy, went to the gym , did my routine!
+- DAY: Monday, i made breakyyy, went to the gym
-- I have some interviews coming up, talked with fam ...hope this week gets easier!!
 Kabiri ry'umunani
 gotta lock in in nsbe, hopefully